Ma1achy/Bouncer/README.md

 ## Implicit Access Control

-Bouncer provides automatic access level detection based on Python naming conventions.
+Limen provides automatic access level detection based on Python naming conventions.
 When inheritance decorators are applied, methods are automatically wrapped with appropriate access control based on their names.

 ### Naming Convention Rules